jumaallan/andela-med-manager/README.md

 * DataBinding -  minimize the glue code necessary to bind your application logic and layouts.

-> The final apk can be download here : <insert link>
+> The final apk can be downloaded here : <insert link>

+> The Balsamiq Mockup can be downloaded here : <insert link>

 ## Prerequisites
 You will need the following to run this project: